Non-Executive Directors

 He qualified and worked with Price Waterhouse in Bristol and then Southampton on a broad range of assignments across many sectors.

-Alastair is the Chair of the Trust’s Audit Committee, Charity Committee and Integration Programme Board.
+Alastair is the Chair of the Finance and Operational Committee.

 • Remuneration Committee – member